momentohq/momento-unity-demo/README.md

 - There are three example scenes which run different example scripts:
    - `MomentoTopicsDemo.unity` (using `TopicsTest.cs`): utilizes `Task.Run()` to run the subscription to the Momento Topic in a background thread
    - `MomentoTopicsDemo-Coroutine.unity` (using `TopicsTestCoroutine.cs`): utilizes Unity Coroutines to run the subscription asyncronously in the main thread.
    - `MomentoTopicsDemo-TokenVendingMachine.unity` (using `TopicsTestTokenVendingMachine.cs`): utilizes the example [Momento Token Vending Machine](https://github.com/momentohq/client-sdk-javascript/tree/main/examples/nodejs/token-vending-machine) to obtain a temporary, restricted scope Momento auth token.
+Note that you'll need to explicitly setup the Token Vending Machine separately and then specify its URL in `TopicsTestTokenVendingMachine.cs` for this to work.
 - WebGL builds currently do not work.